pavlelekic/update-if-props-change/README.md

 ## Instalation

+Via npm:

-Via NPM, `npm install update-if-props-change --save`
+`npm install update-if-props-change --save`

 ## How to use it
 This component is especially useful if you have a big component with few sections that depend on different props/state variables.